synacktiv/bip/doc/base/bipidb.rst

 .. module:: bip.base

-Some usefull information are link to the IDB loaded by IDA, those information are accessible through static methods of the :class:`BipIdb` class.
+Some useful information are link to the IDB loaded by IDA, those information are accessible through static methods of the :class:`BipIdb` class.
 Those information include things such as the base address of the image, the minium and maximum address mapped in the IDB and so on.
 A few `helper functions`_ are